Microbiome-Revolution/Data-standard/README.md

 ---

 ### Git for collaboration
+There are 3 methods to interact with this repository using Git.
+Firstly, you can directly upload files and edit readme documents using the GitHub website.
+Second, you can download the GitHub Desktop application on Windows and Mac.
+Third, using Git on your local machine in terminal by cloning the repository.
+The process for achieving this can be seen below:

 #### First, clone the repository to your local system:
 This will create a local copy of the most up-to-date GitHub directory in your system, and will establish a connection between you and the remote repository.
 ```